kiruthikraaj/QSolvers-2K24/Kanishkumar/README.md

 ## Advantages Of Reference Counting:

-- It can reclaim memory as soon as it becomes unreachable, without waiting for a garbage collection cycle
+- It can reclaim memory as soon as it becomes unreachable, without waiting for a garbage collection cycle.

 - Can be faster than mark-and-sweep for programs that create and destroy numerous small objects frequently.